HCJ 9212/18, Ibrahim Rashid Ahmad Alam et al. v. Nehama Zussman of the State Attorney’s Office Appeals Department et al.

 Date of submission: 30.12.2018

-Ibrahim Alam, a resident of the Palestinian village of Thulth, and Yesh Din, petitioned to the High Court of Justice (HCJ) against the head of the State Attorney’s Office Appeals Department, and against the Israel Police’s Samaria District, demandingthat the investigation file following the illegal paving of a road in Alam’s land be reopened and a more exhaustive investigation launched, including examining the involvement of the Ma’ale Shomron Civilian Security Coordinator (CSC).
+Ibrahim Alam, a resident of the Palestinian village of Thulth, and Yesh Din, petitioned to the High Court of Justice (HCJ) against an attorney in the State Attorney’s Office Appeals Department, and against the Israel Police’s Samaria District, demandingthat the investigation file following the illegal paving of a road in Alam’s land be reopened and a more exhaustive investigation launched, including examining the involvement of the Ma’ale Shomron Civilian Security Coordinator (CSC).

 In December 2014, Alam discovered that a new road was being paved in his land, aiming to connect El Matan (an unauthorized outpost at the time) and the settlement of Ma’ale Shomron.
 The road-building was carried out unlawfully through trespassing onto Alam’s private land.
 Following the incident, and due to the damage caused to olive trees planted on the plot; to the water cistern located on site; and to the land itself resulting from the use of heavy machinery, Alam filed a complaint with the police.